TheIoTLearningInitiative/IoTWindRiverPulsarLinux/documentation/WindRiverHelix.md

 ## Wind River Helix Lab Cloud

 > Wind River® Helix™ Lab Cloud is an instantly accessible software lab that improves team collaboration and makes Internet of Things (IoT) development easier for everyone.
+It simulates hardware in a cloud platform.
+Using Lab Cloud you can rapidly create and share device and system software, both within your organization and with other teams.

 - [Wind River Helix Lab Cloud Homepage](http://www.windriver.com/products/helix/lab-cloud/)
 - [Wind River Helix Lab Cloud Overview](http://www.windriver.com/products/product-overviews/wr-lab-cloud_overview.pdf)